-- 8.1 To retain eligibility for on-campus housing and to participate in housing processes, students must meet University deadlines including submitting a housing application.
-Students who have non-degree or non-credit status are automatically placed on the wait list for housing if they submit a housing application. - 8.2 Housing selection times are non-transferable.
-Continuing students who are eligible to participate in the 2022-2023 Online Housing Selection Process cannot transfer/sell their eligibility to any other student. - 8.3 Should the demand for on-campus housing exceed the number of spaces available for returning residents, a housing lottery will be used to determine which students will receive housing.
-A lottery process will be announced if necessary, during the previous academic year.
-Refer to Section 2.
-Definitions, for more information about the housing lottery.
-If a lottery is necessary, students will be notified by February 1st. - 8.4 All incoming first time, first year students, and campus change students who will be under the age of twenty at the start of the semester are required to live on-campus.
-First time, first year students admitted for the Fall 2022 semester and students approved to campus change to Storrs for the Fall 2022 semester but will be under the age of twenty at the start of the fall semester, are required to live on-campus for the full 2022-2023 academic year.
-First time, first year students admitted for the Spring 2023 semester and some students approved for campus change to Storrs for the Spring 2023 semester but will be under the age of twenty at the start of the spring semester, are required to live on-campus for the Spring 2023 semester.
+8.1 To retain eligibility for on-campus housing and to participate in housing processes, students must meet University deadlines including submitting a housing application.
+Students who have non-degree or non-credit status are automatically placed on the waiting list for housing if they submit a housing application.

+- 8.2 Housing selection times are non-transferable.
+Continuing students who are eligible to participate in the 2024-2025 Online Housing Selection Process cannot transfer/sell their eligibility to any other student. - 8.3 All incoming first time, first year students are required to live on-campus.
+First time, first year students admitted for the Fall 2024 semester are required to live on-campus for the full 2024-2025 academic year.
+First time, first year students admitted for the Spring 2025 semester are required to live on-campus for the Spring 2025 semester.
 Students may file an exemption request per the Residency Requirement.
-Any student who is not approved for an exemption to this policy will be assigned housing and billed accordingly.
+Any student who is not approved for an exemption to this policy will be billed accordingly for on campus housing.

-8.5 STUDENTS GUARANTEED HOUSING AND WAITING LIST
+8.4 STUDENTS GUARANTEED HOUSING AND WAITING LIST